 Requisite: Art 15 or consent of the instructor.
 Limited to 18 students.
 Spring semester.
-Resident Artist Gloman.2017-18: Offered in Spring 2018
+Resident Artist Gloman.2019-20: Offered in Spring 2020

 This course is an extension of intaglio and relief processes introduced in Art 13 with an introduction to lithography.
 Techniques involved will be drypoint, etching, engraving, aquatint, monoprints, monotypes, woodcut, linocut and stone lithography.
 Printmaking processes will include color printing, combining printmaking techniques and editioning.
 Combining concept with technique will be an integral element to the development of imagery.
 A final project of portfolio-making and a portfolio exchange of prints will be required.
 Individualized areas of investigation are encouraged and expected.
 In-class work will involve demonstration, discussion and critique.

 Requisite: Art 13 or consent of the instructor.
 Limited to 12 students.
 Fall semester.
-Resident Artist Garand.2017-18: Offered in Spring 2018
+Resident Artist Garand.2019-20: Not offered

 A continuing investigation of the skills and questions introduced in Art 18.
 Advanced technical material will be introduced, but emphasis will be placed on locating and pursuing engaging directions for independent work.
 Weekly critiques, readings, and slide lectures about the work of artist-photographers, one short paper, and a final portfolio involving an independent project of choice.